Do you love using Pinterest to find things? Many people do. And many bloggers don’t tap into this wonderful resource to drive traffic to their blog.

 Don’t Make it Hard

-So many times I end up on blogs where people want their content shared and there’s no share buttons.
+So many times I end up on blogs where people want their content shared and there are no share buttons.

 Your readers don’t want to have to go through creating a social media post just to share your content.